zahta/tools_tips_data_science/README.md

-# Fundamental Tools for Data Science
+# Fundamental and Useful Tools and Tips for Data Science

-Some fundamental tools to write codes in data science, especially with Python programming language.

 ## Python